christiskatsouris/ivxPredictive/README.md

 ```

+### Remarks:

+Notice that various Software packages now exist which can be employed for monitoring time series data for explosive bubbles, although the main aim of developing the R package 'ivxPredictive' is for estimation and inference purposes, we briefly mention some of them here.

 ## Key References:

 - Katsouris, C. (2022b).
 "Asymptotic Theory for Moderate Deviations from the Unit Boundary in Quantile Autoregression and Predictive Regression Models".
 University of Southampton, Working paper.